armbian/documentation/docs/Process_CI.md

 | standard-support-headless | HAS_VIDEO_OUTPUT = no |
 | standard-support-riscv64 | ARCH = riscv64 |

-Example: if you want automated images without a desktop, add HAS_VIDEO_OUTPUT to no in board config file.
-Automation will build Ubuntu servern and Debian minimal.
+Example: if you want automated images without a desktop, add `HAS_VIDEO_OUTPUT=no` in board config file.
+Automation will only build two CLI images, Ubuntu server and Debian minimal.
+Which is suitable for hardware that will most likely be used headless.

 ### Blacklisting